Teenlife

 young woman in blue uniform playing lacrosse on a field

-Shining stars are bright and easy to see in a night sky.
+Shining stars are bright and easy to see in the night sky.
 So, too, are the teenage athletes who excel on fields of play and at elite summer camps.
 But what about the other players in the game?

 Maybe you’re not a blue-chip prospect suited for a five-star summer showcase.
 Maybe you’re trying to improve your skills and display your potential.
 Or maybe you’re just getting ready to try out for the team.
 How do you know what kind of summer sports camp to consider?